Laws of Wisbuy

-The Wisbuy Sea Law, also known as the Gotland Sea Law, was a compilation of medieval maritime laws created in the 1400s.
+The Laws of Wisbuy, also known as the Wisbuy Sea Law or Gotland Sea Law, was a compilation of medieval maritime laws created in the 1400s.
 These laws themselves originated from the thirteenth and fourteenth centuries.
-The Wisbuy Sea Law did not originate in Wisbuy but obtained its name, it has been assumed, because the exemplar of the first printed edition (which is the first to mention Wisbuy and Gotland) was kept in Wisbuy (the capital of the island Gotland).
+The Wisbuy Sea Law did not originate in Wisbuy (but obtained its name, it has been assumed, because the exemplar of the first printed edition (the first to mention Wisbuy and Gotland) was kept in Wisbuy (now Visby, capital of the island of Gotland).

 Contents

 The text includes common laws which were meant to apply for European countries involved with trade overseas.
 The rules included solutions to likely dilemmas such as jettison, shipwreck and ship collision.
 The laws were to some extent used in the later medieval period but were partly out of date by that time.